marcelpatrick/drone_pursuit/drone_pursuit_tutorial.md

 </details>

 > ✅ **Checkpoint 4.2B** — in the console, every `[bg] ... usable` line shows at least 1 (skies, floor textures and wall textures stop the script if they reach 0).
-Flipping through the 20 trial frames you see: **several different floors**, including at least one frame where the floor is absent and the sky photo's ground shows; **several different skies**, some outdoor and some indoor; **boxes with brick, wood or metal surfaces** behind the drone in some frames and open views in others; trees standing upright at plausible sizes (if `trees & props: 0 usable` printed, frames simply have no trees); and **the drone fully visible in front of all of it**, never hidden by a background object.
+Flipping through the 20 trial frames you see: **several different floors**, including at least one frame where the floor is absent and the sky photo's ground shows; **several different skies**, some outdoor and some indoor; **boxes with brick, wood or metal surfaces** behind the drone in some frames and open views in others; trees standing upright at plausible sizes (if `trees & props: 0 usable` printed, frames simply have no trees); **different drone models from frame to frame** — some in their original paint, some with brightly mixed part colours — and **exactly one drone per frame**, fully visible in front of everything, never hidden by a background object.
+In the console, every usable drone look prints a `shown in N of 20 frames` line, and the counts add up to 20.
 After the production run, 4.3's drop rate should stay under about 20%, as before.

 ### Troubleshooting